All the President’s Medicine: Rutherford B. Hayes at the Battle of South Mountain

 In a letter to his mother, Hayes described the nature of his injury as it began to recover.
 “I am steadily getting along,” he wrote.
 “For the most part, the pain is not severe, but occasionally an unlucky move of the shattered arm causes a good deal of distress.”

 Lucy Hayes ventured toward the front in Maryland without having heard exactly where her husband was being treated.
 She scoured Army hospitals in Baltimore before heading toward the Rudy home in Middletown.
 Hayes fretted over whether or not she would find him.
 “This hurts me worse than the bullet did,” he jotted in his diary on September 20.

 Mrs. Hayes arrived in Middletown on September 26, and began to nurse her ailing husband at once.
 In a letter to his uncle, Hayes wrote: “Lucy is here and we are pretty jolly,” he wrote.
 “She visits the wounded and comes back in tears, then we take a little refreshment and get over it.”

 With help from his wife and the Rudy family, Rutherford B. Hayes quickly began to recuperate.
-By October 4, he had recovered enough to visit the battlefield at Antietam.
+By October 4, he had recovered enough to visit the South Mountain battlefield where he had been shot down.
 About two weeks later, he and Lucy headed home to Ohio to finish his convalescence.

 His 23rd Ohio suffered badly at Fox’s Gap.
 Along with their commander, the regiment took another 130 casualties including 32 men killed, 95 wounded, and 3 missing.
 Most of the wounded were evacuated first to Middletown, and were later moved to hospitals in Frederick.